Formula 1®

 New regulations

-2026 will see the introduction of new regulations in Formula 1® with the aim of making the championship more sustainable and cost-efficient.
+2026 sees the introduction of new regulations in Formula 1® with the aim of making the championship more sustainable and cost-efficient.
 Greater electrification and more sustainable fuels are part of the new technical regulations.
-The electric motors will be nearly as powerful as the combustion engines, which will have about 400 kW (544 hp).
+The electric motors are nearly as powerful as the combustion engines, which have about 400 kW (544 hp).
 The increased output from the electric motors means that more energy can be recovered through recuperation.
 The combustion engines are highly efficient 1.6-liter turbocharged engines that run on sustainable fuels.
 The existing cost cap governing Formula 1® teams has also been a factor for power unit manufacturers since 2023.

 Neuburg facility